Vidvox/isf-docs/pages/primer/primer_chapter_7.md

 }
 ```

 Like in our previous example, we had added the new `PASSES` section to the JSON blob.
-This time there are two entries – the first is persistant and has a target name, the second contains no attributes.
+This time there are two entries – the first is persistent and has a target name, the second contains no attributes.

 The first pass also has two new attributes: `WIDTH` and `HEIGHT` which can be used to resize the image before it is provided to the shader.
 These attributes can be set to specific values, or you can enter in simple mathematically equations that allow them to vary depending on the actual width and height of the incoming image.
 Declared uniform variables can also be used in these equations.
 In this particular case the buffer will be resized to 1/16th its original width and height.